Barry Manilow II

 Barry Manilow II is the second studio album by Barry Manilow released in 1974.
 Propelled by the major success of its lead single "Mandy" and featuring a further international hit in "It's a Miracle", the album was a commercial breakthrough for Manilow.
 First issued by Bell Records, it was reissued after the company was reorganized into Arista Records.
 The album's success spawned a notable parody in the picture sleeve of Ray Stevens' 1979 single, "I Need Your Help Barry Manilow".

+Album peaked at #29 on Canada’s RPM Album Chart.